Skip to main content

 We are revamping our website, you might get some issues while browsing, kindly message us on +91 9016106290 or email us at info@rrpdiamonds.com

-Frequently Asked Questions about Rose Cut Diamonds
+Frequently Asked Questions About Rose Cut Diamonds

 Different types of diamond cuts have different attraction points, and wild around brilliant diamonds have garnered huge popularity in the modern world, there are still some antique diamond cuts that are slowly beginning to make a comeback.
 Rose cut diamonds are one such type of antique cut.

-If you too are thinking of buying a rose cut diamond, you must have a lot of questions about it.
+If you too are thinking of buying a natural rose cut diamond, you must have a lot of questions about it.
 Here are the most common ones.Rose cut diamond

-1. What are rose cut diamonds?
+1. What are Rose Cut Diamonds?

 Rose cut diamonds have a flat back and the top of the diamond is domed.
 The top of the diamond also has triangular facets and the number of these facets can be variable, ranging from as little as three facets to as many as 24.
 Moreover, the top of the diamond also has a single apex.
 These types of stones are known as rose cut diamonds, because the facets and their placement are very similar to a rose bud with its petals unfolding.